-Head of Developers | Head of Property Litigation | Real Estate
+Head of Developer | Head of Real Estate | Head of Real Estate Disputes

 This website will offer limited functionality in this browser.
 We only support the recent versions of major browsers like Chrome, Firefox, Safari, and Edge.